Does Your Car Insurance Cover You In Canada?

 When driving, it’s important to know that speeds in Canada are in kilometers per hour (kph), as opposed to miles per hour (mph) in the US.
 Another thing to watch out for is that road signs can be in both French and English.
 For example, Quebec is a well-known area with French signs.

-Canada requires drivers to have auto insurance, just like in the US.
-The most standard form of this is liability insurance, which covers bodily injury and property damage.
+Canadian law requires drivers to have auto insurance, just like in the US.
+The most standard form of this is liability coverage, which covers bodily injury and property damage.

-The Insurance Bureau of Canada (IBC) reports that Canada requires drivers to have a limit of $200,000 of liability coverage in all provinces except for Quebec.
+The Insurance Bureau of Canada (IBC) requires drivers to have a limit of $200,000 of liability coverage in all provinces except for Quebec.
 In Quebec, the minimum liability limit is $50,000.

-• Liability coverage.
+• Liability insurance.
 This pays for either your own or someone else’s bodily injuries or property damage depending on who’s at fault.

-• Collision coverage.
+• Collision insurance.
 Collision covers your car if it’s in a crash with another vehicle or object such as a light pole or tree.

-• Comprehensive coverage.
+• Comprehensive insurance.
 Comprehensive covers damage to your car from things like theft, vandalism, and natural disasters.

 These are some of the most common types of insurance you’ll see in a Canadian policy.
 The deciding factor of what’s in your policy is how much coverage you decide to buy.
 That choice is totally up to you and likely comes down to how much you can afford.

-If you’d like to raise your limits to equal Canadian requirements, compare quotes from a few US companies to find the best option.
+If you’d like to raise your limits to equal Canadian requirements, compare prices from a few US companies to find the best option.

 What’s Not Covered?